notawyvern/dotfiles/README.md

 ### How to Change the Wallpaper?

-The file [sway.nix](./nixos/pkgs/hmpkgs/desktop/sway/sway.nix) references it.
-You could just change the line.
-The built-in one checks in the ~/.wallpapers folder, which will be generated if you rebuild NixOS.
-It fetches my wallpaper repo from GitHub and copies some really nice images to the /nix/store.
-I'd suggest to take a look.
+The file [stylix.nix](./nixos/syspkgs/stylix.nix) references it.
+So change the line.
+The built-in code fetches my wallpaper repo and copies some really nice images to the /nix/store.
+If you're interested, [take a look](https://github.com/notawyvern/wallpapers).

 ### What Keybindings should I Know?